List of television series canceled after one episode: Placed on hiatus after one episode

 This is a Channel 4 series produced in the style of its More4 documentaries The Pennines: Backbone of Britain, The Yorkshire Dales and The Lakes and Devon and Cornwall.
 After moving the Devon and Cornwall series to their main channel with a new voiceover from John Nettles, the channel decided to commission a series about Wales under the title Epic Wales: Valleys, Mountains and Coast.
 This series was initially broadcast in a prime Friday night slot at 8pm, in the hour before their comedy shows, but was dumped by the channel before the series was completed and replaced by reruns.
 In February 2022, the channel scheduled a new version of the show under the title Wondrous Wales with a Saturday night slot at 8pm.
-After one episode, they decided to take this series about Wales out of their schedule, moving up a repeat of Matt Baker: Our Farm in the Dales to 8pm and putting an episode of Escape to the Chateau in Baker's slot at 7pm.
+After one episode, it was removed from the schedule.